xddxdd/blog/source/_posts/en/article/modify-website/4kb-infinite-sleep-docker-image.lantian/index.md

 #define __NR_pause 34
 ```

-Neither of them depend on external stuff, and we can include them directly.
+Neither of them depends on external stuff, and we can include them directly.
 Therefore we can create this piece of code:

 > `pause` system call isn't supported on all architectures.
-When this happens I use `sched_yield` instead, to tell the OS to allocate CPU cycles to other programs.
+When this happens, I use `sched_yield` instead to tell the OS to allocate CPU cycles to other programs.
 This consumes more CPU cycles than `pause`.
 >
-> Like aseembly, a `_start` function is created.
+> Like assembly, a `_start` function is created.
 We don't need other stuff from C standard libraries.

 ```c
 #include "bits/syscall.h"